sz-piotr/iterable-sequence/README.md

 1. *Lazy* - values are computed only when they are actually used
 2. *No mutation* - functions and methods don't modify their arguments or internal state of their objects
-3. *User friendly API* - methods that you are already familiar with
+3. *User friendly API* - intuitive names and exhaustive documentation
 4. *Types* - the library was written in TypeScript and compiled with the `--strict` option

 ## Motivation